jvasque/cryptocurrency/README.md

 # cryptocurrency
-App cretated with react native that show the value of cryptocurrencies from API https://api.coinlore.net/api/tickers/
+App created with react native that show the value of cryptocurrencies from API https://api.coinlore.net/api/tickers/